rubiojr/cifrado/README.md

   file encryption at the moment.
 * Different progressbar styles.
 CLI does not have to be boring :).
 * Bandwidth limits when uploading/downloading stuff.
-* Music streaming (streams mp3/ogg files available in a container). and plays them using mplayer if available).
+* Music streaming (streams mp3/ogg files available in a container) and plays them using mplayer/vlc/totem if available.
-* Regular list/delete/stat commands.
 * Video streaming (streams video files available in a container).
 * Bootstrap a Swift All-In-One server in a cloud provider (DigitalOcean is the only one supported ATM).